nakamura-to/deku/README.md

 Partials begin with `{{:` and end with `}}`.
 The first argument is a partial template name.
-The second argument is a data context in the partial template.
-When the second argument is omitted, the current data context is used.
+The second argument is a data context in the partial template (When the second argument is omitted, the current data context is used) .
-The partial template is registered in advance.
+The partial template must be registered in advance.

 > input